 Tom plays electric piano and provides vocals on all three songs.
 He also plays acoustic guitar on Locust Summer Day.
 The minimalist instrumentation make Tom's songs all the more interesting as there's nothing to distract from the melody and message of each.

 Billl Sr.'s session notes are taped to the back of a box he's previously has used for Fast Cotton session masters, but that's not so odd since Tom's sessions occur during a break between Fast Cotton sessions.
 The only mix-downs from the original 4-track session tapes in the Sonobeat archives are in monaural, so for Sonobeat's 50th anniversary this year we've made new stereo mixes using the instructions Bill left us on the session master tape box.

 On a Locus Summer Day

-Recorded at Sonobeat's Western Hills Drive Studios on November 14, 1970
+Recorded at Sonobeat's Western Hills Drive Studios in northwest Austin, Texas, on November 14, 1970

 Recording equipment: Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, Ampex 354 quarter-inch 2-track tape deck, custom 16-channel 4-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Ampex 681 tape stock